garrandall/popular-music-data/tracks/what-goes-up--must-come-down--tyrone-davis.md

 Now, bad luck has turned on me
 I lost everything I had
 No one has no sympathy for me
-Ooh, they all glad to see me doing bad
+Oh, they all glad to see me doing bad

 I'm right back where I started
 In my pocket, I don't have a dime